weegreenblobbie/pycontrol/ROADMAP.md

 Past Items Completed
 ====================

+* Add the trigger command to unit tests.

+* Look into how many files on the memory card
+  - draining camera events, adds num shots to the gui for easy confirmation of number of images taken

 * Persist the event and camera selection in a config file, so reloading the app auto loads the last selected event and sequence file.

 * Display camera id instead of serial when clicking on camera settings to change.